markkolich/kolich-httpclient4-closure/README.md

 ## Functional Concepts

-Technically speaking, this library does not use "closures" (Lambda expressions) but rather a well defined pattern with **anonymous classes**.
+Formally speaking, this library does not use "closures" (Lambda expressions) but rather a well defined pattern with **anonymous classes**.

 Some concepts in this library, like the `HttpResponseEither<F,S>`, were borrowed directly from Scala.
 In this case, `HttpResponseEither<F,S>` uses Java generics so that this library can return *either* a left type `F` indicating failure, or a right type `S` indicating success.
 It's up to you, the developer, to define what these types are when you define your (anonymous) class &mdash; the definition of a "successful" return type varies from application to application.